Boniface III, Margrave of Tuscany: Family

-Boniface and Beatrice had three children, one son, Frederick (named after his maternal grandfather), and two daughters, Beatrice (named after her own mother) and Matilda (named after her maternal grandmother).
-Matilda, probably born around 1046, was the youngest child.

 Boniface's first marriage (before 1015) was to Richilda, daughter of Giselbert II, Count Palatine of Bergamo.
 Richilda took little part in Boniface's government and was dead by 1034, leaving no children.

 In 1037, he married Beatrice, daughter of Frederick II, Duke of Upper Lorraine and Count of Bar, and niece and adoptive daughter of Empress Gisela, wife of Emperor Conrad II.
 They celebrated their marriage in high style, keeping court at Marengo for three months afterwards.
+Boniface and Beatrice had three children, one son, Frederick (named after his maternal grandfather), and two daughters, Beatrice (named after her own mother) and Matilda (named after her maternal grandmother).

-Beatrice did bear three children, the eldest, Beatrice, died in 1053, shortly after Boniface.
+The eldest child, Beatrice, died in 1053, shortly after Boniface.
 The only son, Frederick, succeeded his father, but died soon after.
 The youngest child was Matilda, who inherited the great patrimony from Frederick.
 Beatrice was Regent of Tuscany from 1052 until her death in 1076, during the minority of and in co-regency with, Matilda.
 Beatrice remarried in 1054 to Godfrey III, Duke of Lower Lorraine, who co-ruled as consort until his death in 1069.